-Member clubs are organizations or groups of permanent character currently registered with USMS through its LMSCs and that actively promote and participate in Masters swimming.
+Member clubs are organizations or groups of permanent character currently registered with an LMSC of USMS and that actively promote and participate in Masters Swimming.
+In addition, clubs are members of LMSCs, except for CCS clubs, which are only members of the national organization.

+201.2.1 Annual Club Membership

-- 201.2.1 Annual Membership-Annual membership for clubs is from the date of registration through December 31 of that year; however, a club applying for membership on or after October 1 will receive membership valid through December 31 of the following year. - 201.2.2 Club Membership Application-Clubs may apply for membership through the USMS website or by obtaining an application form from the registrar of the LMSC.
-Renewal forms will be accepted October 1 for the next registration year. - 201.2.3 Membership Fee-The annual membership fee is composed of the following elements: - A A national fee established by the Board of Directors or the House of Delegates. - B A local fee established by the LMSC. - 201.2.4 Changing LMSC Affiliation-A club wishing to change its LMSC affiliation must approve such change by a majority vote of its general membership at a regular club meeting or at a special meeting called for that purpose, with the vote duly certified by the club's president and secretary.
+- A Standard USMS Clubs-Annual membership for standard USMS clubs is from the date of registration through December 31 of that year; however, a club applying for membership on or after October 1 will receive membership valid through December 31 of the following year. - B CCS Clubs-Annual membership for CCS clubs is for the period from the registration date through December 31 following the conclusion of the CCS club membership year. - 201.2.2 Club Membership Application-Clubs may apply for membership through the USMS website or by submitting an application form to the LMSC membership coordinator or the USMS National Office. - 201.2.3 Fees-The fee for membership shall be a single fee, with a portion allocated to USMS national operations and a portion allocated to the LMSC in which a club registers.
+The allocation between national operations and LMSCs shall be established by the House of Delegates. - 201.2.4 Changing LMSC Affiliation-A club wishing to change its LMSC affiliation must approve such change by a majority vote of its general membership at a regular club meeting or at a special meeting called for that purpose, with the vote duly certified by the club's president and secretary.
 The transfer also must be approved by a majority vote of the officers of the club's current and proposed LMSCs.
 If approved, the transfer shall be effective 60 days after receipt of written notice by the National Office.

-201.3 REPRESENTATION
+201.3 REPRESENTATION/CLUB AFFILIATION

-- 201.3.1 There shall be only one USMS membership per individual permitted at any time. - 201.3.2 In order for a swimmer to compete as a representative of a club, that club must be a member in good standing of an LMSC and USMS for the year a swimmer is registering.
+- 201.3.1 There shall be only one USMS membership per individual permitted at any time. - 201.3.2 In order for a swimmer to compete as a representative of a club, that club must be a member in good standing of USMS for the year a swimmer is registering. - 201.3.3 A swimmer with an annual membership shall register in the LMSC in which the club being represented is registered.
+The swimmer need not reside within the LMSC territory. - 201.3.4 An unattached swimmer is an individual member who is registered with an LMSC's UC.
+Swimmers registered with the UC shall not compete in relays or score team points in competition.
+Competing while registered with UC shall not be considered as representing a club for the purposes of article 201.3.5.

-- 201.3.3 A swimmer shall register in the LMSC in which the club being represented is located.
-The swimmer need not reside within the LMSC territory. - 201.3.4 An unattached swimmer is an individual member who is registered with the UC through an LMSC.
-Swimmers registered with the UC shall not compete in relays or score points in competition.
-Competing while registered with UC shall not be considered as representing a club for the purposes of article 201.3.5. - 201.3.5 A swimmer shall not represent any club in competition for 60 consecutive days before transferring affiliation to another club, unless this transfer takes place at the time of annual registration.
-A swimmer may declare unattached status at any time without written application.
-It is recommended that swimmers who intend to compete as unattached in a meet contact their registrar prior to the meet and request that their registration status be changed.
-The registrar shall change the club affiliation of the swimmer to the UC and note the effective date. - 201.3.6 All applications for changes of membership (including transfers) must be accompanied by a reasonable fee to be determined by USMS and the LMSC in which the swimmer will register for change of membership.
+201.3.5 A swimmer shall not represent any club in competition for 60 consecutive days before transferring affiliation to another club unless this transfer takes place at the time of annual registration.
+A swimmer may compete for only one club during a meet.
+A transfer submitted during a meet, including at the time of annual registration, may take immediate effect only if the swimmer has not yet competed in the meet.
+Swimmers may declare unattached status at any time without written application except during a meet in which they have already competed.
+Swimmers who intend to compete as unattached should contact their LMSC membership coordinator or the USMS National Office prior to the meet to request that their registration status be changed.
+The LMSC membership coordinator or the USMS National Office shall change the club affiliation of the swimmer to the UC and note the effective date.
+Note: This rule change shall take effect beginning with the 2021 membership year.

-201.4 TRAVEL PERMITS
+201.4 INVITATION TO PARTICIPATE